vlad-uve/CAE-MNIST/README.md

   <p><em>Reconstructions from models with different filter configurations:<br>
   [16,32,32] (narrow) vs [32,32,64] (baseline) vs [32,64,128] (wide)</em></p>
 </div>

-> 💡 Conclusion: Wider filters slightly reduce loss but offer no substantial visual improvement, making their added cost **unjustified for a simple dataset like MNIST**.
->
 ### 3. 🔬 Other Factors (Depth, Activation, BatchNorm) are negligible
 - Increasing **convolutional depth** beyond two layers **did not improve reconstruction quality**.
 Although, while training dynamics varied early on, all three models eventually converged to similar loss level in the end